-When we understand entrepreneurship as a catalyst and a major vector of contribution to socio-economic mobility and to the development of regions ([52]), we also join ([53]) regarding the perception that the implementation of technologies of Information and communication (ICT) in entrepreneurship allows the global expansion of sales markets, automation of business processes, transfer of business to online forms, marketing and sales of products and services worldwide, thus reducing their cost through "Scale Effect", increasing feedback (through greater efficiency), and reducing business risk components ("human factor").
+When we understand entrepreneurship as a catalyst and a major vector of contribution to socioa.
+Rotation converged in 6 iterations.

+economic mobility and to the development of regions ([51]), we also join ([52]) regarding the perception that the Implementation of information and communication technologies (ICT) in entrepreneurship allows the global expansion of sales markets, automation of business processes, transfer of business to online forms, marketing and sales of products and services worldwide, reducing thus its cost through "Scale Effect", increasing feedback (through greater efficiency), and reducing business risk components ("human factor").

-In the data, from [2], analyzed in the present study, the factors found that directly influence training for entrepreneurship 4.0 as a new vector of growth and development in Brazilian regions:
+In the data analyzed in the present study, the factors found that directly influence training for entrepreneurship 4.0 as a new vector of growth and development in Brazilian regions:

 - a) Competitive advantage, with an explanatory power of 41.7%, refers to the ability to transform technological resources into technological advantages, that is, the ability to develop technologies and interpret their results.
-On this fact, [54] focus on the need for companies to invest in lifelong learning, especially with regard to entrepreneurship education that can support creativity and innovation within any organization that aim for a short-term increase in your profits and especially for a long-term sustainability in terms of competitive advantage.
-Studies have shown that EE has a close connection with the development of a business culture within a society, especially in relation to the emphasis on the value of competitiveness, innovation, creativity and, finally, competitive advantage ([55];[56]). - b) Strategy, with an explanatory power of 11.19%, refers to the ability to convert the company's internal technology into an external competitive advantage and bring results, through the ability to price, advertise and sell, link customers and channels, in addition to market detection and distribution channel.
-EE and the introduction of ICT practices in the decision-making process are results of the EE process for Entrepreneurship 4.0 and cause an increase in productivity and organizational performance ([50]).
+On this fact, [53] focus on the need for companies to invest in lifelong learning, especially with regard to entrepreneurship education that can support creativity and innovation within any organization that aim for a short-term increase in your profits and especially for a long-term sustainability in terms of competitive advantage.
+Studies have shown that EE has a close connection with the development of a business culture within a society, especially in relation to the emphasis on the value of competitiveness, innovation, - b) Strategy, with an explanatory power of 11.19%, refers to the ability to convert the company's internal technology into an external competitive advantage and bring results, through the ability to price, advertise and sell, link customers and channels, in addition to market detection and distribution channel.
+EE and the introduction of ICT practices in the decision-making process are results of the EE process for Entrepreneurship 4.0 and cause an increase in productivity and organizational performance ([49]).
 The convergence of computing, communication and technological content offers companies opportunities to improve their agility.
 This agility provides continued success in achieving and redefining value creation and competitive performance through product, service and marketing innovations.
-Contemporary companies have made investments in information technology to enhance its features, better design and execute their strategies, improve customer relationships and extend their business networks ([50]).

-The study by ([49]) based on data from 31 countries, showed that entrepreneurs receive higher returns when they start to develop, through EE and innovation and technology resources, an intensely strategic posture.
+The study by ([48]), based on data from 31 countries, showed that entrepreneurs receive higher returns when they start to develop, through EE and innovation and technology resources, an intensely strategic posture.

 c) Entrepreneurial profile, with an explanatory power of 7.25%, refers to the ability to practice management that is open to the adoption of innovative practices, using new forms, methods and resources for the management and organization of the business.
-This ability is understood to be a fundamental component developed by EE with the support of various resources, innovative and technologically differentiated methodologies ([57]).
+This ability is understood to be a fundamental component developed by EE with the support of various resources, innovative and technologically differentiated methodologies ([56]).